 Hodkin & Company – Residential Conveyancing Charges

-Our fees cover all usual work (as set out below) required to complete the sale or purchase of your new home, including dealing with registration at the Land Registry and dealing with the payment of Stamp Duty Land Tax (Stamp Duty) if the property is in England, or Land Transaction Tax (Land Tax) if the property is in Wales.
+Our fees cover all the usual work (further details of which are listed below) required to complete the sale of your present home or the purchase of your new home (whether freehold or leasehold), including (in the case of a purchase) dealing with registration at the Land Registry and dealing with the payment of Stamp Duty Land Tax (Stamp Duty) if the property is in England, or Land Transaction Tax (Land Tax) if the property is in Wales.

 Conveyancer's fees and disbursements

 - Legal fee

 For purchases or sales up to £200,000 - £750.00 plus 20% VAT